Skip to main content

 There are four states an Issue can be in: Unresolved, Resolved, Merged, and Muted.

-All Issues are Unresolved by default.
+All Issues are Unresolved by default when created.

 A Resolved Issue is intended for Issues that are believed to be fixed.
 Memfault will automatically alert you of a regression if this Issue is seen on a later software version.
 See more below.